schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/schemacrawler-chatgpt.md

 Once you have this running, you will have an interactive chat shell with ChatGPT, enhanced with information about your database metadata.
 You can try prompts such as the following ones:

-- "List all schemas"
-- "List all tables"
+- List all tables
-- "Describe the AUTHORS table"
+- Describe the AUTHORS table
-- "Show me all the details of a table whose name is something like "auth""
+- Show me all the details of a table whose name is something like auth
-- "What are the indexes on the AUTHORS table?"
+- What are the indexes on the AUTHORS table?
-- "What are the AUTHORS columns?"
+- What are the AUTHORS columns?
-- "What is the AUTHORS primary key?"
+- What is the AUTHORS primary key?
-- "Describe the AuthorsList view"
+- Describe the AuthorsList view
-- "Show me the triggers on AUTHORS"
+- Show me the triggers on AUTHORS
-- "Find the parents of BOOKAUTHORS"
+- Find the parents of BOOKAUTHORS
-- "What are the children of BOOKS?"
+- What are the children of BOOKS?

 To quit the console, you can type something like:

-- "I think I have everything I need" or simply, "done", "exit" or "quit".
+- I think I have everything I need
+- or simply, "done", "exit" or "quit"

+You can use any language that ChatGPT supports, for example, try something like:

+- Combien de tables y a-til dans cette base de données?
+- Décris-moi la table Books
+- Y'a t-il une clé primaire?
+- Décris-moi la table NoName

 ## Extensions